vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 ## Database
 [database]: #database

-The VinylDNS database has a `NoSQL` / non-relational design to it.
+The VinylDNS database provides implementations in both a `MySQL` / relational and a `NoSQL` / non-relational design.
 Instead of having a heavily normalized set of SQL tables that surface in the system, VinylDNS relies on `Repositories` where each `Repository` is independent of each one another.
 This allows implementers to best map each `Repository` into the data-store of choice.